claus-codes/tutorials/README.md

 This tutorial uses the *developer console* exclusively for displaying information so you can keep track of what's happening.
 You can open the developer console in **CodePen** from the **bottom-left corner** of the workspace from the *"Console"* button.

-Sample code provided in each lesson can be copied to the editor and will work **unless** it specifically mentions *throwing an Error*.
-Copying the sample code is not necessary as the expected output is shown as *comments* in most cases.
+Example code provided in each lesson can be copied to the editor and will work **unless** it specifically mentions *throwing an Error*.
+Copying the example code is not necessary as the expected output is shown as *comments* in most cases.
 You will soon learn about comments in [Lesson 1: Hello World!](#lesson-1-hello-world).

 ---